L Theanine -- gamma-glutamylethylamide -- is one of the major

 The L theanine content of commercial tea samples varies from 2 to 5 mg per gram of leaf.

-Buy Theanine supplement, 100 mg Enzymatic Therapy
+Buy Theanine supplement, 200 mg

-Good Night Rx - Herbal natural sleep helper for occasional sleepless nights with melatonin, 5-HTP, valerian, hops, lemon balm, chamomile and jujube.
+Good Night Rx - Herbal natural sleep helper for occasional sleepless nights with GABA, melatonin, 5-HTP, valerian, hops, lemon balm, chamomile and jujube.

 L-Theanine is an amino acid that helps promote a mild, restful, relaxed state with minimal daytime sedation.
 For better sleep at night, consider Good Night Rx.